JBSmith29/DragonsVault.app/MAINTENANCE.md

 # Maintenance & Troubleshooting

 Use these commands from the project root (where `docker-compose.yml` lives).
+Note: this compose stack is treated as dev/staging; production uses separate deployment config.

 ## Quick Health Checks
 - `docker ps` — verify containers are running.